International Star Registry: In popular culture

 The company has also appeared in numerous films and television series.
-In the 2002 romantic coming-of-age film A Walk to Remember depicts a young man (Shane West) naming a star after his girlfriend (Mandy Moore) through the International Star Registry.
-The International Star Registry appeared in the American Dad! episode "I Ain't No Holodeck Boy", when Hayley buys Roger's homestar, and claims to be his queen as a result.
+In the 2002 romantic coming-of-age film A Walk to Remember depicts a young man (Shane West) naming a star after his girlfriend (Mandy Moore) through International Star Registry.
+International Star Registry appeared in the American Dad! episode "I Ain't No Holodeck Boy", when Hayley buys Roger's homestar, and claims to be his queen as a result.

 A 1992 Time magazine article noted that the company had become popular with celebrities and politicians, with Elizabeth II, Charles III, and Diana, Princess of Wales receiving stars.
 Some stars have been nicknamed as a memorial, such as when William Baldwin nicknamed a star after John F. Kennedy Jr., in the wake of the latter's death.
-Nicole Kidman named a star in the Hercules constellation "Forever Tom" in the registry, after her husband Tom Cruise.
+Nicole Kidman named a star in the Hercules constellation "Forever Tom" in the listing, after her husband Tom Cruise.
 Winona Ryder also named a star after her then-boyfriend Johnny Depp.

-Other public figures who have had stars named for them include Barry Manilow, Engelbert Humperdinck, Jon Pertwee, Donald Trump, Hillary Clinton, and Lindsey Graham.
+Other public figures who have had stars named for them include Barry Manilow, Engelbert Humperdinck, Donald Trump, Hillary Clinton, and Lindsey Graham.
 Del E. Webb Construction Company named a star after Marco Rubio in 1993.
 Actor Kirk Douglas had a star named after him for his 99th birthday in 2015.

-In 2012, Anderson Cooper presented guest John Cusack, who had just received a star on the Hollywood Walk of Fame, with a star named after him in the International Star Registry.
+In 2012, Anderson Cooper presented guest John Cusack, who had just received a star on the Hollywood Walk of Fame, with a star named after him in International Star Registry.
 Ellen DeGeneres presented 5-year old Xander Rynerson with a star named after him on a 2020 episode of The Ellen DeGeneres Show.
 In a 2020 episode of Jimmy Kimmel Live!, Patrick Stewart had a star named for him after defeating Pete Buttigieg in a Star Trek trivia match.

 At the 2015 Academy Awards, nominees were given stars named in their honor and hardcover copies of Your Place in the Cosmos, Vol. 10, inside of their Oscar gift bags.